-SECTION 3, LINES 5-16.
-COMPUTA-TION OF NET INCOME TAXABLE TO OWNERS
+SECTION 2, LINES 6-17 -- COMPUTATION OF NET INCOME TAXABLE TO OWNERS

-Line 5.
+Line 6.
 Ordinary income.
-Enter the ordinary income or loss as recognized from federal tax return Form 1065, Schedule K.
+Enter the ordinary income or loss as recognized on federal tax return Form 1065, Schedule K.

-Line 6.
+Line 7.
 Other income.
 Enter the summation of all other income or losses recognized on federal tax return Form 1065, Schedule K.

-Line 7.
+Line 8.
 Interest income from municipal bonds.
 Enter interest income from non-New Mexico state and local bonds not subject to federal income tax under IRC Section 103.

-Line 9.
+Line 10.
 Interest from U.S. government obligations.
-Interest or dividend income from U.S. government obligations is deductible from an entity's taxable income only if, and to the extent that, it was included in taxable income on line 5.
+Interest or dividend income from U.S. government obligations is deductible from an entity's taxable income only if, and to the extent that, it was included in taxable income on line 6.
 Expenses related to income from U.S. obligations must be subtracted and the net amount entered.